Peltarion/pmqd/README.md

 # Perceived Music Quality Dataset (PMQD)

 ## Intro
-This repository contain the dataset produced for the paper [Perceiving Music Quality with GANs](https://arxiv.org/abs/2006.06287) [[1]](#1) in collaboration between Peltarion and Epidemic Sound.
+This repository contains the dataset produced for the paper [Perceiving Music Quality with GANs](https://arxiv.org/abs/2006.06287) [[1]](#1) in collaboration between Peltarion and Epidemic Sound.
 The purpose is to evaluate methods for quality rating music.
 It contains 975 segments from songs across 13 genres,